snipershane0305/powershell-script/README.md

 This repository is for my powershell script that was made to configure a bunch of settings to improve the privacy and performance for windows and to keep these settings because windows loves reverting changes randomly.
 This script changes ALOT so make sure this wont brick anything you need.
+You will need to set ExecutionPolicy to unrestricted with `Set-ExecutionPolicy unrestricted`

 Also check the wiki section for more information about these configurations. https://github.com/snipershane0305/powershell-script/wiki